 My family has the best banana bread recipe.
 Ever.
 I hate to brag, but it's true.
-Back when I was young and learning to cook I tried out some banana bread recipes that were decent, before my mom took me aside, handed me a recipe card and informed me that it was the only banana bread recipe I'd ever need, because it was the best!
+Back when I was young and learning to cook, I tried out some banana bread recipes that were decent, before my mom took me aside, handed me a recipe card and informed me that it was the only banana bread recipe I'd ever need, because it was the best!

-Well, she was wrong about at least one thing, because I guess she didn't know that a time would come when a I'd need a vegan banana bread recipe.
+Well, she was wrong about at least one thing, because I guess she didn't know that a time would come when I'd need a vegan banana bread recipe.
 But that's not a big deal, because creating a vegan version of the old family favorite recipe was no biggie!

 Oh, and well, maybe she was wrong about it being the best, because, in fact, this vegan recipe is actually better.